Why More Money Isn’t The Best Motivator For Success

 3. Are you playing to win or are you playing to not lose?

 This is an interesting question because your perception of a situation influences how you act in it.
-Take this example on the football field: the two teams need to make penalty shots.
+Consider this penalty shoot-out during a football match scenario from Top Dog: The Science of Winning and Losing by Ashley Merryman and Po Bronson:

 “The first effect is when you’re playing to win.
 This attitude improves your performance.
 The second effect is when you’re playing not to lose – it leads to decreased performance.” ~ Martin Meadows